 - 1) Make sure you have the original (unmodified) shadow.jpg image open. - 2) From the Filter menu select Sharpen.
 The Sharpen and Sharpen More filters will both improve the clarity of an image or selected area, with the Sharpen More filter having a stronger effect.
-Sharpen Edges is similar, though its effect is mainly focussed on areas of the image where there is a large contrast Shake Reduction...
-Sharper 22 in colours.
-The Unsharp Mask filter Sharpen Þ Stylize ۲ Sharpen Edges allows you to adjust the amounts of Video Þ Sharpen More Other the filter. - 3) Select the Unsharp Mask filter. - Smart Sharpen...
-Unsharp Mask...
+Sharpen Edges is similar, though its effect is mainly focussed on areas of the image where there is a large contrast in colours.
+The Unsharp Mask filter allows you to adjust the amounts of the filter.